dlguswo333/dlguswo333.github.io/markdown/2023/10-26-en-useAbortController-hook.md

 However, there is a flaw in the hook;
 the `AbortController` is managed as a **state**.
-You cannot reuse the same controller once you called `AbortController.abort()`. t means you need to create new one after calling `AbortController.abort()`.
+You cannot reuse the same controller once you called `AbortController.abort()`.
+It means you need to create new one after calling `AbortController.abort()`.
 Thus the two functions should depend on `controller` state to get the latest `AbortController`.
 This dependency presents us a problem; unnecessary rerenders.
 1. Call `abortRequest()` callback.